| To those running botnets: You have nothing to be afraid

 firewall was pegged and the rest of the web services were unresponsive!

+There was no room for any other data to squeeze through!
 The path forks in many directions here - I often find looking at multiple

 solutions to a problem in parallel to be a faster way to a solution than

 traveling only one path until it succeeds or fails.
+One path ("Plan A" - ISP blocks malicious bots

-The client's network person got on the phone with Comcast and
+/ traffic): The client's network person got on the phone with Comcast and

 eventually ended up with a Tier 2 support person who got in touch